AGRI4512 Agriculture Honours Research Presentation

 - Students can commence this unit in either semester 1 or semester 2.
 In the unit, students attend seminars related to agricultural science held at UWA or substitutions approved by the unit coordinator.
 During each seminar, students strive to understand the content, as well as assess the presentation as a piece of science communication.
 Tutorial sessions led by academic staff members are held after four compulsory seminars to dissect the attributes of the seminar content and presentation, especially the development of an evidence-based argument that is clearly articulated and supported by compelling and easily-digested visual aids.
 Students then put their learning into practice by presenting a 15-minute seminar to report the outcomes of their research dissertation project.
 The unit provides oral communication skills that are relevant to all students wishing to practice as industry professionals and that are highly sought by employers.

 - Students are able to (1) broaden knowledge in their field of enquiry; (2) succinctly summarise oral presentations; (3) develop skills to critically assess the content and presentation of scientific seminars; (4) organise and present their own scientific results in a compelling and professional manner; and (5) defend orally the conclusions drawn from their research results.

-- Typically this unit is assessed in the following ways: (1) attend seminars; (2) participation in four tutorials; and (3) seminar summarising research dissertation project.
+- Indicative assessments in this unit are as follows: (1) attend seminars; (2) participation in four tutorials; and (3) seminar summarising research dissertation project.
 Further information is available in the unit outline.

 Supplementary assessment is not available in this unit.